Chart Color Schemes

 An assessment of population growth drivers in Surry Hills reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Surry Hills' population is approximately 17,165 as of November 2025.
-This shows an increase of 1,337 people, representing an 8.4% rise since the 2021 Census which reported a population of 15,828.
-The change is inferred from ABS' estimated resident population of 17,099 in June 2024 and an additional 59 validated new addresses since the Census date.
-This results in a population density ratio of 13,003 persons per square kilometer, placing Surry Hills in the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
-The suburb's growth rate of 8.4% since the 2021 Census exceeds both the state (6.7%) and metropolitan area rates, positioning it as a growth leader.
-Overseas migration contributed approximately 99.3% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Surry Hills' population is around 17,165 as of November 2025.
+This reflects an increase of 1,337 people (8.4%) since the 2021 Census, which reported a population of 15,828 people.
+The change is inferred from the estimated resident population of 17,099 from the ABS as of June 2024 and an additional 59 validated new addresses since the Census date.
+This level of population equates to a density ratio of 13,003 persons per square kilometer, which places Surry Hills in the top 10% of national locations assessed by AreaSearch, making land in the area a highly-sought resource.
+Surry Hills' 8.4% growth since the 2021 census exceeded the state's (6.7%) and metropolitan areas, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 99.3% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, Surry Hills is expected to experience above median population growth nationally, with a projected increase of 2,694 persons by 2041, representing a 15.3% total rise over the 17 years.
+Considering projected demographic shifts, an above median population growth of national areas is projected, with Surry Hills expected to expand by 2,694 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 15.3% over the 17 years.

 Frequently Asked Questions - Population